Learning objectives

 Updating a universe

 Our update_universe() function advances the state of every Body in the universe by one time step.
-It validates its inputs using the private helpers we just wrote, creates a deep copy of the current universe (we will explain why in a moment), and then updates each body’s acceleration, velocity, and position in that copy, delegating each computation to a subroutine.
+It creates a deep copy of the current universe (we will explain why in a moment), and then updates each body’s acceleration, velocity, and position in that copy, delegating each computation to a subroutine.

 def update_universe(current_universe: Universe, time: float) -> Universe: